confluentinc/ksql/docs/developer-guide/transform-a-stream-with-ksql.rst

 streaming data from one format to another in real time.
-With a streaming transformation, not only is every record that arrives on the source stream converted, but you can configure KSQL so that all previously existing records in a stream is converted.
+With a streaming transformation, not only is every record that arrives on the source stream converted, but you can configure KSQL so that all previously existing records in the stream are converted.

 .. include:: ../includes/ksql-includes.rst
     :start-after: offsetreset_start